We love dump cakes! Not only because of the simplicity, but also the TASTE (they’re usually always delicious!)

-We love dump cakes—because of the simplicity, but also the TASTE!
-Our favorite flavors include peach and cherry, but in the fall, this pumpkin dump cake is the only cake we need!
+Our favorite flavors include Peach Dump Cake and Cherry Dump Cake, but in the fall, this pumpkin dump cake is the cake we have on repeat.

-It’s called pumpkin dump cake, because you literally dump it, bake it, and enjoy it!
-It is so simple, and literally is the BEST fall cake.
+It’s called pumpkin dump cake, because you literally dump it, bake it, and enjoy it.
+Those are the kinds of treats we love, especially during a busy fall season.
+It’s why we think think this dessert is the Perfect fall dessert.

 PREP.
 Preheat oven to 350°F.